Changelog Interviews – Episode #532

 He actually came from GitHub and they had this thing called GitHub TV when he worked there, and Connor’s a designer, and long story short, they had this thing, and so he really wanted the transcription feature, and they have transcripts that are pretty amazing, and they have this diarization - I don’t know if that’s what they call it, but they have Jerod, Adam, whomever else, labeled.
 Why is it possible there and why is it such a hard thing here?

 Yeah, I think the explanation is basically Whisper wasn’t designed for this task, and I guess most likely they’re using something that was designed for this task; some other models that were trained to do diarization.
-And yeah, you can always pull in some third-party project and [unintelligible 00:36:55.16] network, to do this extra step.
+And yeah, you can always pull in some third-party project and await the network, to do this extra step.
 It would be cool being able to do it with a single model, but for now it’s not possible.

 Is it kind of like converting your .wav file to 16-bit first, before using the model?
 It’s like one more step in the mix, basically?